Office of Equal Opportunity - Title VI FAQ

 Q. What is a recipient of federal financial assistance?

 A. Recipients of federal funds range from state and local agencies to nonprofits and other organizations.
-Federal financial assistance includes grants, training, use of equipment, donations of surplus property, and other assistance.
+Federal financial assistance includes grants, training, use of equipment, donations of surplus property and other assistance.
 Subrecipients are covered when federal funds are passed down from a recipient to a subrecipient.
-A list of the types of recipients and the agencies funding them can be found at
+A list of the types of recipients and agencies funding them is at

 Executive Order 12250 Coordination of Grant-Related Civil Rights Statutes.